iggraham/chaosiq-documentation/docs/running-on-travis/run-experiment.md

 This section covers running a Chaos Toolkit experiment on Travis.
-If you start with a local working directory, you can push this to a Github repository at a later date to get things running on Travis.
+If you start with a local working directory, you can push this to a Github repository at a later step to get things running on Travis.

 ## Create an Experiment File